mag1c1an1/arceos/How-to-boot-VM.md

 **The remaining steps need to be performed within the Linux environment that we just booted.**

-You can log in to the Linux CLI using the SSH script prepared in `scripts/host`, this way, you can access the Linux environment using the SSH port instead of the QEMU serial port, as the QEMU serial port will be occupied by ArceOS-HV and guest VMs.
+You can log in to the Linux CLI using the SSH script prepared in `scripts/host`, this way, you can access the Linux environment using the SSH port instead of the QEMU serial port (COM1, bind to local loopback interface as we mensioned before).

 * On host